Uncoupling with Intention: How to End a Relationship with Care and Clarity

 Loss activates the nervous system

-Ambivalence is expected- not a sign you’re making the wrong choice
+Ambivalence is expected and not a sign you’re making the wrong choice

 Grief and relief can coexist